Top 10 Colorful Coleus Varieties

 The absolute best cascading coleus, this low-growing, sun-loving variety is vigorous, graceful and gorgeous in containers.
 Avoid planting it in a terra-cotta pot, because the vivid purple will clash with the pot when the stems spill over the edge.

-Why we love it: Trailing varieties of coleus are catching on fast; look for the word “trailing” in their names.
+Why we love it: Trailing coleus varieties are catching on fast; look for the word “trailing” in their names.
 Trailing Queen has classic neon pink-splashed leaves but in a whole new form.

 Why we love it: When it comes to combinations of colors, lime is nearly as versatile as a neutral.
 It goes with just about everything, including blues, purples, pinks, bright red or burgundy.